The Stages of a Pimple, According to Dr. Pimple Popper

 We all know that dreaded feeling when a new painful pimple starts to form deep under the skin — the painful sensation is recognizable anywhere.
 We immediately go into damage control mode, freshly cleansing the area, layering on any acne spot treatment within arm's reach, and hoping for the best.
 Even still, the inevitable usually happens, and the zit grows no matter how much preemptive planning is involved.

-It's hard to stop a breakout in its tracks but not impossible.
-To do so, it helps if you understand the pimple stages or life cycle of your breakout — from the very start when you first feel it deep under the skin to the moment it finally fades away.
+It's hard to stop a breakout in its tracks, but not impossible.
+To do so, it helps if you understand the type of acne as well as the pimple stages or life cycle of your breakout — from the very start when you first feel it deep under the skin to the moment it finally fades away.
 Here, board-certified dermatologist and founder of SLMD Skincare, Sandra Lee, MD, AKA Dr. Pimple Popper, explains.

 First, What Causes Pimples?